 The athletic Challenge

-There are currently four different athletic competitions scheduled to take place in 2017.
-The Spring Games, a 5K and Adventure Challenge relay, will be held on Saturday, May 6, 2017.
-We will also be holding a 5K race in Kent County at Killens Pond State Park on Saturday, June 24, 2017.
-As part of a new Summer Games competition, teams and individuals in the First State Duathlon (at Bellevue State Park on Saturday, July 15, 2017) will also be able to raise money as part of a new Summer Race to Raise fundraising competition.
-The Winter Games, an indoor triathlon, will return on Saturday, January 6, 2018.
+There are currently four different athletic competitions scheduled to take place in 2018.
+The Winter Games, consisting of an indoor triathlon, will return on Saturday, January 6, 2018.
+The Spring Games, a 5K and Adventure Challenge relay, will be held on Saturday, May 5, 2018.
+We will also be holding a 5K race in Kent County at Killens Pond State Park at a date TBD.
+The Summer Games competition will again be part of the First State Duathlon (at Bellevue State Park on Saturday, July 21, 2018).
+A fourth quarterly competition will be announced soon.

 Teams that compete at the Delaware Charity Challenge compete for or on behalf of a pre-selected charity.
 In the Race to First 5K and Adventure Challenge Relay, the teams that win each of the competitive races (the Men's 5K Team Race, the Women's 5K Team Race, the Co-Ed Team 5K Team Race, and the Adventure Challenge Relay) each win a portion of the prize pool for their respective charities.
 In the Winter Triathlon, teams that win the competitive divisions in the Medley Triathlon and the Run, Row, Bike Triathlon will each win a portion of the prize pool for their respective charities.
 We anticipate having a small prize pool awarded to the top fundraising teams in both the Kent County Delaware Charity Challenge 5K and the First State Duathlon.